 Q: Who owns Titan Controls?

-A: Titan Controls is a division of Sunlight Supply, Inc., the same company that has been making the industry leading Sun System brand lighting fixtures since 1995.
+A: Titan Controls is a division of Hawthorne Gardening Company, the same company that has been making the industry leading Sun System brand lighting fixtures since 1995.

 Q: How does the quality and reliability compare to other brands of controllers on the market?

 A: We believe these products to be the best quality, most reliable environmental control products on the market.
 They are made with very robust, premium grade components to provide years of service.
 The housings are made on the same high-end sheet metal & powder coating equipment that makes Sun System brand reflectors.

 Q: What if I need assistance trouble shooting a Titan Controls product?

 A: Call our hotline at 1-888-808-4826 and our Technical Service Representative will assist you.

 Q: Are Titan Controls digital or analog controllers?

 A: Both!
 We use digital control boards on most of the controllers, but simplify the use of them by having analog (manual knobs & switches) controls to operate the devices.
 This eliminates the need to scroll through complicated electronic menus.